PAHdb/pyPAHdb/docs/source/design.rst

     between different coordinate representations.
 Below is example Python code demonstrating the use of the class.
-The file ``sample_data_NGC7023.tbl`` in this demonstration is bundled with the pypahdb package.
+The file ``sample_data_NGC7023.tbl`` in this demonstration is bundled with the pyPAHdb package.
 The output of the demonstration code is shown in the flowchart.

 .. code-block:: python